Liron-Wassa/Library/README.md

 ## How to use?
 - click on the "Remove" button in order to remove book from favorite
 - click on the "Add to favorite" button in order to add book to favorite
-- to search a book go to the home page and and enter a book
+- to search a book go to the home page and enter a book

 ## Functionalities
  Search book, Add to favorite, Remove from favorite, Show description